kk1694/old_blog/dl_journey.md

 permalink: /dl_journey/
 ---

+# Deep Learning Journey

 At the beginning of September 2018, [I made a plan]({% post_url 2018-09-01-dl-journey-overview %}) to spend the next 25 weeks studying deep learning.
 This page gives updates on my progress.

+I have finished my first month more-or-less according to schedule.
+You can read my one month review [here]({%post_url 2018-10-03-dl-journey-1-mont-review%})

+## Weekly Updates

+Below I keep track of what I worked on, week-by-week.

 #### Week 1
 I spent this week reviewing prerequisites.
 To brush up on machine learning, I completed [Andrew Ng's course](https://www.coursera.org/learn/machine-learning) (I only had 4 weeks of material left).
 I skimmed part 1 of [Ian Goodfellows book](http://www.deeplearningbook.org/) for a more technical review.
 Up until this point I find his book too theoretical, parts like the "no free lunch theorem" could have easily been skipped.
 For python syntax, I watched some lectures on [Udemy](https://www.udemy.com/python-for-data-science-and-machine-learning-bootcamp/), and completed the associated exercises.